zdravkov/kendo-docs/api/javascript/ui/pivotgrid.md

 ### expandMember

-Fired before column or row field is expaneded.
+Fired before column or row field is expanded.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.